-U.S.-Taliban sign historic troop withdrawal deal in Doha
+U.S. and Taliban sign troop withdrawal deal; now comes the hard part

-KABUL/DOHA (Reuters) - The United States signed a deal with Taliban insurgents on Saturday that could pave the way toward a full withdrawal of foreign soldiers from Afghanistan over the next 14 months and represent a step toward ending the 18-year-war in the nation.
+KABUL/DOHA (Reuters) - The United States signed a deal with Taliban insurgents on Saturday that could pave the way toward a full withdrawal of foreign soldiers from Afghanistan and represent a step toward ending the 18-year-war in the nation.

-While the agreement creates a path for the United States to gradually pull out of its longest war, many expect the talks to come between the Afghan sides may be much more complicated.
+But while the agreement creates a path for the United States to gradually pull out of its longest war, many expect the talks to come between the Afghan sides may be much more complicated.

-The deal was signed in the Qatari capital Doha by U.S. special envoy Zalmay Khalilzad and Taliban political chief Mullah Abdul Ghani Baradar.
-U.S. Secretary of State Mike Pompeo was on hand to witness the ceremony.
+The deal was signed in the Qatari capital Doha by U.S. special envoy Zalmay Khalilzad and Taliban political chief Mullah Abdul Ghani Baradar, with U.S. Secretary of State Mike Pompeo on hand to witness the ceremony.

-U.S. Defense Secretary Mark Esper said that while the accord would be a good step, the road ahead would not be easy.
+U.S. Defense Secretary Mark Esper called the accord a good step but just the beginning.

-The United States said it is committed to reducing the number of its troops in Afghanistan to 8,600 — from the current 13,000 — within 135 days of signing the deal, and working with its allies to proportionally reduce the number of coalition forced in Afghanistan over that period, if the Taliban adhere to their commitments.
+The United States said it is committed to reducing the number of its troops in Afghanistan to 8,600 — from the current 13,000 — within 135 days of signing the deal, and working with its allies to proportionally reduce the number of coalition forces in Afghanistan over that period, if the Taliban adhere to their commitments.

 A full withdrawal of all U.S. and coalition forces would occur within 14 months of the deal getting signed, if the Taliban hold up their end of the deal, the joint statement said.

+“We are working to finally end America’s longest war and bring our troops back home,” said U.S President Donald Trump in a White House statement.

-For U.S President Donald Trump, the Doha deal represents a chance to make good on his promise to bring U.S. troops home.
+The accord represents a chance to make good on a longstanding promise to get troops out, as he seeks re-election in November.
 But security experts have also called it a foreign policy gamble that would give the Taliban international legitimacy.

-“Today is a monumental day for Afghanistan,” the U.S. Embassy in Kabul said on Twitter.
-“It is about making peace and crafting a common brighter future.
-We stand with Afghanistan.”

-Ghani said he hoped the Doha deal paves the way towards lasting peace.
+Ghani said he hoped the Doha deal paves the way towards lasting peace, telling a news conference in Kabul:

-“We hope the U.S.-Taliban peace will lead to a permanent ceasefire...The nation is looking forward to a full ceasefire,” he told a news conference in Kabul.
+“The nation is looking forward to a full ceasefire.”

 The Afghan government said it stood ready to negotiate and conclude a ceasefire with the Taliban, and it affirmed its support for the phased withdrawal of U.S. and coalition forces subject to the Taliban’s fulfilment of its commitments.